Stay informed with the latest updates on coronavirus (COVID-19). Find out more >>

 Routine post anaesthetic observation

-Routine post anaesthetic observations are an requirement for patient assessment and the recognition of clinical deterioration in post-operative patients; acknowledging that children are at a high risk of complications post anesthetics, surgeries and procedures.
+Routine post anaesthetic observations are a requirement for patient assessment and the recognition of clinical deterioration in post-operative patients; acknowledging that children are at a high risk of complications post anaesthesia, surgery and procedures.

 Aim